Céspedes expects to be DH for Mets on opening day - WHIZ News

 Yoenis Céspedes expects to be the designated hitter for the New York Mets on Friday when they open the season against the Atlanta Braves.

 It will be his first major league game in more than two years.
-A string of injuries to his feet and legs have sidelined him since July 20, 2018.
+Injuries to his feet and legs have sidelined him since July 20, 2018.

 Céspedes said he’s feeling good and is confident that he’ll also play left field at some point this season.
 But he told reporters through a translator Tuesday that “at least for the first game, for opening day, I’ll be the DH.”